Overview

 - For bulk operations, prefer multiple smaller requests over single extremely large ones.

-- Low-latency reads for single-resource fetches and small list operations under normal load.
+Typical expectations for well-formed requests:- Low-latency reads for single-resource fetches and small list operations under normal load.

 - Slightly higher latency for heavier operations such as complex reports, exports, or reconciliation jobs.